Saad bin Khalid Al Jabri: Assassination attempt

 A few days after the assassination of Jamal Khashoggi in 2018, Mohammad bin Salman attempted to send Tiger Squad to Canada to assassinate Al Jabri, according to a lawsuit filed under the Torture Victim Protection Act in the United States District Court for the District of Columbia in August 2020.
 However, border agents at Toronto Pearson International Airport stopped the group and refused them entry into Canada.
 Described as an "active threat" by Canadian media, further claims of more recent attempts to kill Al Jabri have materialised, leading to him being guarded by the Royal Canadian Mounted Police as well as private security.
-In response to the claims Bill Blair, Canada's Minister of Public Safety, stated: "we are aware of incidents which foreign actors have attempted to monitor, intimidate or threaten Canadians and those living in Canada [...] we will never tolerate foreign actors threatening Canada’s national security or the safety of our citizens and residents".
+In response to the claims Bill Blair, Canada's Minister of Public Safety, stated: "we are aware of incidents which foreign actors have attempted to monitor, intimidate or threaten Canadians and those living in Canada [...] we will never tolerate foreign actors threatening Canada's national security or the safety of our citizens and residents".

-In October, Al Jabri told Scott Pelley on 60 Minutes that Mohammed bin Salman wants him dead.
-Al Jabri says that two of his eight children, Omar and Sarah, have been held as prisoners by the Saudi government since being detained in Riyadh in March 2020.
+In October 2021, Al Jabri told Scott Pelley on 60 Minutes that Mohammed bin Salman wants him dead.
+He referred to bin Salman as "a psychopath (...) with infinite resources."
+He also pleaded for the United States government to help free his children, detained in Riyadh since March 2020.